 - The company offers many types of mattresses, so most types of sleepers should find what they need.

 - The 10″ model should be a great option for the majority of back sleepers and side sleepers.

 - The gel infusion should make the Lucid a cooler-sleeping and breathable mattress.

 - It should be easy to move around on the mattress, even though it contains soft memory foam.

-Read the full Lucid mattress review
+The full breakdown and Lucid mattress review is available here.

 For those back sleepers and stomach sleepers who need a bit more support, Linenspa offers a 10″ version of the memory foam hybrid.
 Also, the 12″ model they offer should be a better fit for side sleepers.

 Whatever models customers choose, it will be very affordable.
 The 8″ model I reviewed is only $189 for a Queen-size!
 So, lightweight sleepers can save some serious money by choosing the Linenspa 8″ memory foam hybrid.

 What Makes The Linenspa Mattress Stand Out?